cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 $ uconv -f utf8 -t utf8 -x [nfc|nfd] -o output.txt input.txt
 ~~~

+If you decide to use the decomposed normalization form for your input
+files, consider to increase the maximum allowed Levenshtein distance
+in the configuration file.
+The does not distinguish between real and
+combining characters.
+For example the profiler would calculate a
+Levenshtein distance of 2 between `quâm` and `quem` if they where
+encoded in the decomposed normalization form.

 #### Dictionary
 The dictionary is a simple text file that contains each word on a
 separate line.
 It cannot contain any duplicate entries and must not be